optakt/flow-dps/docs/introduction.md

 2. Protocol state (network infrastructure state)

 Execution and protocol states are maintained and updated independently.
 Execution state is maintained and updated by the execution nodes, while the protocol state is maintained and updated by the consensus nodes.
+Only execution nodes have access to the execution state within the Flow system.

 The execution state contains the register values which are modified by the transaction execution.
 Updates to the execution states are done by the execution nodes but their integrity is governed by the verification process.

 The protocol state keeps track of the system related features like staked nodes, node roles, public keys, network addresses and staking amounts.
+The protocol state also tracks the chain of blocks by creating consensus amongst network participants on what the objective pre-determined order of transactions is (which is done implicitly by ordering collections and a deterministic algorithm to then determine the transaction order within the blocks).
 It is updated when the nodes are slashed, join the system via staking or leave the system by unstaking.
 Consensus nodes publish updates on the protocol state directly as part of the blocks they generate.
 Consensus protocol guarantees the integrity of the protocol state.